-Whether you’re concerned about infertility or you simply have questions about your reproductive health, see Wendy Goodall McDonald, MD, and the specialists at Women's Health Consulting IL, LLC for a fertility evaluation.
+Whether you’re concerned about infertility or you simply have questions about your reproductive health, see the specialists at Women's Health Consulting for a fertility evaluation.
 Located in The Loop in Chicago, the doctors work with you to identify any challenges you’re experiencing and provide compassionate care and support on your journey to parenthood.
 To find out more about your fertility, schedule a fertility evaluation today through the online scheduling tool or by calling Women’s Health Consulting IL.

 A fertility evaluation is a consultation to discuss your fertility goals, medical history, lifestyle, and menstrual cycle history.
 Your doctor asks about your periods, how long your menstrual cycle lasts, and if you experience any premenstrual syndrome (PMS) symptoms that might indicate issues with your fertility or hormone levels.